The Divergence Index: A Decomposable Measure of Segregation and Inequality: Appendix D

 Theil's inequality index (\(I\)) and the Divergence Index (\(D\)) both measure inequality relative to a defined standard.
-The Theil Index measures the difference between the observed shares of income across individuals or groups and a theoretical uniform distribution -- one in which everyone's income is equal to the mean.
+The Theil Index measures the difference between the observed shares of income across individuals or groups and a theoretical uniform distribution --- one in which everyone's income is equal to the mean.

-There is a straightforward equivalency between \(I\) and \(D\) for continuous distributions, such as income.\footnote{Moreover, the equivalency applies to any distribution for which a mean can be calculated, such as a discrete simplification of a continuous distribution.} Theil's index can be written like the Divergence Index, where \(P_i\) is \(i\)'s share of total aggregate income, \(\cfrac{\tau x_i}{T\bar{x}}\) , and \(Q_i\) is the theoretical uniform share \(\cfrac{\tau}{T}\) :
+There is a straightforward equivalency between \(I\) and \(D\) for continuous distributions, such as income.\footnote{Moreover, the equivalency applies to any distribution for which a mean can be calculated, such as a discrete simplification of a continuous distribution.} Theil's index can be written like the Divergence Index, where \(P_i\) is \(i\)'s share of total aggregate income, \(\cfrac{\tau_i x_i}{T\bar{x}}\) , and \(Q_i\) is the theoretical uniform share \(\cfrac{\tau_i}{T}\) : If \(\tau_i=1\) and \(T=N\), then we get: